helpwithdbt.com

-Interpersonal effectiveness: What is it?
+Interpersonal Effectiveness: What is it?

 These are the skills that help us build and maintain relationships, resolve conflicts, and ensure our wants and needs are being met effectively.
 They also build our sense of self-respect, personal values, and boundaries